-It is the responsibility of the Director of Field Education to match students with agencies that allow them to complete the expectations of the Field Education Program without exposing clients, patients, or consumers of the agency to undue risk.
-Students should share any relevant information with the Director of Field Education in advance of completing interviews with potential field agencies.
-When this information is disclosed, the student and Director of Field Education will develop a plan for supporting the student in obtaining and completing an appropriate placement.
-This plan may include collaboration with the BSW Program Director, representatives of the field agency, and, if appropriate, the Office of Disability Services.
+It is the responsibility of the Director of Field Education and the BSW Placement Coordinator to match students with agencies that allow them to complete the expectations of the Field Education Program without exposing clients, patients, or consumers of the agency to undue risk.
+Students should share any relevant information with the Director of Field Education or BSW Placement Coordinator in advance of completing interviews with potential field agencies.
+When this information is disclosed, the student and the field office will develop a plan for supporting the student in obtaining and completing an appropriate placement.
+This plan may include collaboration with the BSW Program Director, representatives of the field agency, and, if appropriate, the Office of Accessibility Resources.